 3. News Event Sensitivity

 Neither TWAP nor VWAP is “news smart” by default.
-Imagine running a VWAP sell order right before Non-Farm Payrolls - it could execute big chunks into a fast-moving market, leaving you exposed.
+Imagine running a VWAP sell order right before Non-Farm Payrolls.
+It could execute big chunks into a fast-moving market, leaving you exposed.

 4. Dark Pools and Hidden Liquidity

-• Example: A bank may use VWAP across public exchanges but divert large slices to dark pools when the opportunity arises.
+For example, a bank may use VWAP across public exchanges but divert large slices to dark pools when the opportunity arises.

-• This reduces signaling risk even further.
+This reduces signaling risk even further.

 For retail traders, the takeaway is simple: always be aware of market visibility.
 Even smaller positions can leave footprints in thin markets.